USEPA/WNTR/documentation/model_io.rst

   For Shapefiles, the `truncate` input parameter should be set to 10 (characters).
   The following example returns valid base Shapefile field names for junctions.
   Note that attributes like ``base_demand`` are truncated to ``base_deman``.

-  A minimal list of valid field names can also be obtained by setting ``complete_list`` to False.
-  Field names that are optional (i.e., ``initial_quality``) and not included in the Shapefile are defined using default values.

-  Note that Shapefiles can contain additional custom field names that are assigned to WaterNetworkModel objects.

   .. doctest::
       :skipif: gpd is None